brunoleppe/BObject/README.md

 ## Some Characteristics

  - Types are added to the Type System on demand, so no initializers are needed.
- - All types inherit form BObject.
+ - All types inherit from BObject.
  - Definition of Public and Private fields (not Protected, sorry).
  - Single Inheritance, multiple interfaces.

 ## Some Lacking Characteristics

- - No type checking, relies on casting pointers.
+ - No type checking, reliance on pointer casting.
- - "Object" type checking could be easily implemented, checking the object's type recursively among it's parents.
+ - "Object" type checking can be implemented, checking the object's type recursively among it's parents.
- - No interface type checks.
+ - No interface type checks, can be implemented.

 # Usage